karolvegso/hexapod_pivot_point_C_sharp_console/README.md

 # hexapod_pivot_point_C_sharp_console
-The program performs fast referencing of the hexapod and setting pivot point of the hexapod.
+The program performs fast referencing of the hexapod and setting the pivot point of the hexapod.

+The C# program asks for IP address of hexapod, for example 147.213.112.19, and port of hexapod, for example 50000.
+It creates session with hexapod using TCPClient in the line 26.
+In the line 27, the NetworkStream is established.
+It asks you if you want to perform fast referncing of hexapod.
+If yes (Y or y), then it sends FRF command for fast referencing to hexapod.
+Once, the hexapod is referenced, you can set pivot point of hexapod.
+You will set R, S, T pivot point of hexapod, where R is the X coordinate of pivot point, S is the Y coordinate of pivot point and T is the Z coordinate of pivot point.
+After setting the pivot point, the SPI? command is send to the hexapod, which asks for current pivot point.
+The current pivot point is printed into the console application.
+Finally, stream communication is flushed and closed.
+The session with hexapod is also closed.